Free Trial

 • As ChatGPT appears to increasingly rely on its own training rather than live web citations, brands that are embedded in the model’s knowledge through authoritative content, earned coverage, and consistent presence will likely be the ones recommended by default.

-Global ChatGPT Citation Volume Plummets Signaling A Platform-Wide Shift
+Global ChatGPT Citation Volume is Volatile, Signaling A Platform-Wide Shift

-Our data identifies two specific dates where algorithmic changes resulted in significant declines in the number of sources ChatGPT cited in its responses, one on March 8 and another on April 19.
+Our initial findings identified two specific dates where algorithmic changes resulted in significant declines in the number of sources ChatGPT cited in its responses, one on March 8 and another on April 19.

-Average number of citations per prompt in ChatGPT over time.
+Average number of citations per prompt in ChatGPT from February 8 - April 26, 2026

-These rapid-fire changes indicate that OpenAI may be moving toward a model that relies on internal training rather than live web citations, effectively narrowing the "window" for AEO as a traffic channel.
+These rapid-fire changes at the time indicated that OpenAI may be moving toward a model that relies on internal training rather than live web citations, effectively narrowing the "window" for AEO as a traffic channel.

 The first drop in ChatGPT citations on March 8 impacted four out of five markets, signaling what is likely a major algorithmic shift.
 However, the update on April 19 was far more significant, with the US, UK, and Germany each seeing citation volumes fall by over 80%.

-What this means for marketers: We encourage marketers to use the March 8 and April 19 inflection points to "set the record straight" with stakeholders.
+What this means for marketers: We encourage marketers to use these inflection points (the March 8 and April 19 drops, and the subsequent May rebound) to "set the record straight" with stakeholders.

-By mapping your own traffic or visibility data against these dates, you can clearly demonstrate that fluctuations are likely the result of OpenAI’s algorithmic changes rather than a decline in content quality or competitive standing.
+By mapping your own traffic or visibility data against these dates, you can clearly demonstrate that the swings are likely driven by OpenAI's algorithmic changes rather than a decline in your content quality or competitive standing.

 Marketers Must Shift KPIs from Traffic to Brand Share of Voice as Zero-Citation Rates Surge